rlancer/super-share/README.md

 **This system automatically changes certain file permissions to include Anyone with the link can view**

 + share.example.com/file-title URL pattern
++ Receive alerts for when files are viewed, enabled per a file
 + Supports partial matches, ie: "Road" will match "RoadTrip.mp4"
 + No Google Drive branding
 + Runs on Google App Engine